soil & water conservation district

 In 2008, the voters of Minnesota overwhelmingly approved the Clean Water, Land and Legacy Amendment which added 3/8 of one percent to the state’s sales tax, and dedicated the revenue to projects that would help preserve the state’s arts and outdoors legacy.

-This year, nine cities will be recognized for their roles in utilizing Legacy funding to make their communities better for residents and visitors alike.
-This year’s legacy destinations are: Apple Valley, Coon Rapids, Hastings, Maplewood, Nisswa, Plymouth, Rushford, Stillwater, and Two Harbors.
+Nine cities have been recognized for their roles in utilizing Legacy funding to make their communities better for residents and visitors alike.
+2013's legacy destinations were: Apple Valley, Coon Rapids, Hastings, Maplewood, Nisswa, Plymouth, Rushford, Stillwater, and Two Harbors.